arosario513/COMP-3015/README.md

 # COMP-3015
 ## What's this for?
-This is for a class I have at university for webpage dev. with databases.
+This is for a class I have at university for webdev with databases.
 As time goes by, I'll put my work here